jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 	(test-server) me$ ./test-shellscript.sh

-Finally, no more errors and the shell script runs, executes the python file, binding the application to a port.
-This means the port is open, listening for an http request.
+The shell script ran with no errors.
+This executes the python file, binding the application to a port.
+The port is open, listening for an HTTP request.

 <br>
 ### Making an http request using curl

-Then we open another terminal window and make an http request using curl to that port.:
+The next step is to make an HTTP request using curl to that port in a new terminal window:

 	me$ curl 127.0.0.1:5000 --verbose

-This will send an http request over the port, the python script will run and send back “Hello World” This can be seen more easily in a browser using the IP address and port.
+This sends an HTTP request over the port.
+The python script runs and sends back “Hello World”.
+This can be seen more easily in a browser using the IP address and port.

 https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-ubuntu-16-04